Collective Security Treaty Organization: Foundation

 On 15 May 1992, six post-Soviet states belonging to the Commonwealth of Independent States — Russia, Armenia, Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan—signed the Collective Security Treaty (also referred to as the Tashkent Pact or Tashkent Treaty).
-Three other post-Soviet states—Azerbaijan, Belarus, and Georgia—signed in 1993 and the treaty took effect in 1994.
+Three other post-Soviet states—Azerbaijan, Belarus, and Georgia—acceded in 1993 and the treaty took effect in 1994.
 The CST was set to last for a 5-year period unless extended.
 On 2 April 1999, six of the nine—all but Azerbaijan, Georgia, and Uzbekistan—agreed to renew the treaty for five more years.
 At the same time, Uzbekistan joined the GUAM group, established in 1997 by Georgia, Ukraine, Azerbaijan, and Moldova, and largely seen as intending to counter Russian influence in the region.
-In 2002, the 6 member states agreed to create the Collective Security Treaty Organization as a military alliance.

-2005 and later
+The CSTO was founded in 2002 when the six member states agreed to create the Collective Security Treaty Organization as a military alliance.
+As an attempt to develop a successor alliance to the Warsaw Pact, the CSTO is comparatively weak.